-Mind and body research encompasses a wide variety of interventions that are based in physical procedures or techniques administered or taught to others by a trained practitioner or teacher.
+Research on these physical and psychological practices encompasses a wide variety of interventions that are based in procedures or techniques administered or taught to others by a trained practitioner or teacher.
 From a research perspective, these interventions, practices, and disciplines all share certain characteristics that create similar challenges in designing rigorous and definitive clinical investigations of their benefit and safety.
-For example, (1) it is generally difficult or impossible to mask practitioners and/or participants involved in clinical research, (2) claims about benefit often relate to subjective clinical outcomes, (3) in practice, the interventions are often individualized, or they are complicated procedures that are difficult to systematize or characterize fully, and (4) means to objectively measure the impact of the interventions on important biological processes are frequently lacking.
+For example, (1) it is generally difficult or impossible to mask practitioners and/or participants involved in physical and psychological clinical research, (2) claims about benefit often relate to subjective or patient-reported clinical outcomes, (3) in practice, the interventions are often individualized, or involve complicated procedures that are difficult to systematize or characterize fully, and (4) means to objectively measure the impact of the interventions on important biological processes are frequently inadequate.

-Although many mind and body interventions are widely used or offered by practitioners, strong evidence about whether they are safe and offer clinical benefit is often lacking.
-To design and carry out rigorous clinical research on these approaches, it is important to have insight into their biological effects and the mechanisms of action by which they impact physiology.
-NCCIH’s 2016 Strategic Plan emphasizes fundamental research to advance understanding of the mechanisms through which mind and body approaches affect health, resiliency, and well-being.
-The research strategies described in the plan also include clinical studies on the potential roles of mind and body approaches in symptom management and health promotion and the development of novel technologies and instruments, including diagnostic methods, tools, and sensors, to facilitate rigorous research on their effects.
+Although many mind and body interventions are widely used or offered by practitioners, strong evidence about whether they are safe and offer clinical benefit for specific medical conditions or symptoms is often lacking.
+To improve the rigor of clinical research on these approaches, it is useful to have insight into their biological effects and the mechanisms of action by which they impact physiology.
+The NCCIH strategic plan emphasizes fundamental research to advance understanding of the mechanisms through which physical and psychological approaches affect health promotion and restoration, resilience, disease prevention, and symptom management.
+The research strategies described in the plan also include clinical studies evaluating the potential roles of physical and psychological approaches in promotion of whole person health, health restoration, resilience, enhancement of adherence to medical treatments, and prevention or treatment of symptoms (e.g., sleep disorders, depression, anxiety, obesity, and pain conditions).
+The plan also includes priorities on the development of novel technologies and instruments, including diagnostic methods, tools, and sensors, to facilitate rigorous research on their effects.

-Emerging evidence of promising clinical effects of many mind and body approaches points toward important opportunities to advance the science and practice of symptom management and health promotion.
-In many cases the evidence is strengthened by an intriguing and growing body of basic and clinical research employing the tools and technology of the fields of neuroscience, psychoneuroimmunology, psychology, behavioral medicine, physical medicine, and biomechanics.
-Addressing the scientific and operational challenges confronting the study of promising mind and body interventions requires continued efforts to foster multidisciplinary collaboration aimed at engaging the expertise and experience of complementary and alternative medicine practitioners and utilizing the tools and technologies of a variety of scientific disciplines.
+Emerging evidence of promising clinical effects of many physical and psychological approaches points toward important opportunities to advance the science and practice of symptom management and health promotion.
+In many cases the evidence is strengthened by an intriguing and growing body of basic and clinical research employing the tools and technologies developed in the fields of neuroscience, psychoneuroimmunology, psychology, behavioral medicine, physical medicine, and biomechanics.
+Addressing the scientific and operational challenges confronting the study of promising psychological and physical interventions requires continued efforts to foster multidisciplinary collaboration aimed at engaging the expertise and experience of complementary and integrative medicine practitioners and using the tools and technologies of a wide variety of scientific disciplines.

-Developing insight into biological, physiological effects and mechanisms of action of mind and body interventions is critically important in developing translational research tools to design and execute maximally informative clinical research.
+Developing insight into biological and physiological effects and mechanisms of action of physical and psychological interventions is critically important in developing translational research tools to design and execute maximally informative clinical research.
 It is a crucial component of the scientific evidence base guiding clinical practice and public use and has the potential to inform other fields of biomedical research.

-Rigorous study of all clinical interventions requires the use of a well-established methodology.
-Large clinical studies are an essential component of the evidence base regarding clinical efficacy or effectiveness.
-To implement such studies, the magnitude and nature of treatment effects must be estimated in preliminary studies, treatment algorithms must be developed and validated, and feasibility of accrual must be established.
+Rigorous study of all clinical interventions requires the use of well-established methodology.
+Large clinical studies are an essential component of the evidence base establishing clinical efficacy or effectiveness.
+To implement such studies, the magnitude and nature of treatment effects must be estimated based on clinically meaningful effects, treatment algorithms must be developed and validated, and feasibility of accrual must be established.
 Methods need to be in place to measure consistency and fidelity of protocol implementation, practitioner variability, and adherence of participants to the regimens being studied.
-In addition, well-characterized and meaningful clinical and laboratory outcome measures are needed to fully determine safety, and to definitively measure benefit or lack thereof.
+In addition, well-characterized and meaningful clinical and laboratory outcome measures are needed to fully determine safety and to definitively measure benefit or lack thereof.

 NCCIH Funding Opportunities

 NCCIH issues specific funding announcements for narrow areas of high priority.
 However, we will accept mind and body research applications through a number of investigator-initiated grant mechanisms.
-These include the Parent R01 and R21 announcements, the Omnibus SBIR (R43/R44) and STTR (R41/R42) announcements, and the various training mechanisms including fellowships (F), mentored training (K), and institutional training (T).
+These include NCCIH’s suite of mind and body intervention funding opportunities (R34, R01, and UG3/UH3 with the companion U24) and standard National Institutes of Health funding opportunities (parent R01 and R21 announcements, the omnibus Small Business Innovation Research (SBIR) (R43/R44) and Small Business Technology Transfer (STTR) (R41/R42) announcements, and the various training mechanisms including fellowships (F), mentored training (K), and institutional training (T).

 Past NCCIH Research